Episode 3

 And you got a new friend.

-It's your baby sister.
+This your baby sister.

 Take care of her, you feel me?

-No, on my heart.
+Please, no, on my heart.

 She need all the support.